Events

 Defending and growing the core by breaking the cycle of annual grass invasion

-Virtual workshop registration.
+Virtual workshop recordings and resources.
 Invasive annual grasses–such as cheatgrass, medusahead, and ventenata–are the leading cause of degradation and loss of America’s sagebrush grasslands, reducing forage and habitat, fueling more frequent and larger wildfires, and threatening rural economies.
 While invasive grasses are widespread, there remains a generational opportunity to proactively address this threat.
-However, many land managers…
+However, many…